greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/webinars_1_1.md

 ---
-title: "GitLab Webinars on Zoom"
+title: GitLab Webinars on Zoom
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/webinars_1_1/
+description: ''
+linkTitle: GitLab Webinars on Zoom
+type: docs
 ---

 ## Everything you need to know about hosting or participating in a GitLab webinar